aws-controllers-k8s/community/docs/content/docs/tutorials/lambda-oci-example.md

 menu:
   docs:
     parent: "tutorials"
-weight: 43
+weight: 46
 toc: true
 ---

 The ACK service controller for Amazon Lambda lets you manage Lambda functions directly from Kubernetes.
-This guide will show you how to create a Lambda function with OCI image using a single Kubernetes resource manifest.
+This guide shows you how to create a Lambda function with OCI image using a single Kubernetes resource manifest.

 ## Setup